Allen-Synthesis/EuroPi/software/CONFIGURATION.md

   Default: `"pico"`.
 - `CPU_FREQ` specifies whether or not the CPU should be overclocked.
 Must be one of `"overclocked"` or `"normal"`.
   Default: `"overclocked"`
+- `MENU_AFTER_POWER_ON` is a boolean indicating whether or not the module should always return to the main menu when it powers on.
+By default the EuroPi will re-launch the last-used program instead of returning to the main menu.
+Default: `false`

 Display options:
 - `ROTATE_DISPLAY` must be one of `false` or `true`.
 Default: `false`